Great Western Railway (train operating company): Strike action

 In 2015, the imminent arrival of the new trains provoked a series of strikes by the RMT union over who has the right to control the doors.
 First Great Western wanted to replace conductors with driver-only operation (DOO); however, following several discussions it was agreed to keep conductors on all IET services.

 Another strike took place in early December 2016 amidst a background of ongoing rail strikes on a national level.
 The RMT ballotted Servest UK workers employed on an outsourcing contract to GWR as cleaners; the ballot passed in favour of strike action by 98%.
 A disruptive transfer period in the outsourcing contract, from Mitie to Servest UK, had resulted in what the RMT referred to as the creation of a "two-tier workforce" amongst cleaners at GWR, with an inequality in pay and working conditions between cleaners employed directly by GWR and those outsourced to Servest UK.
 Two 24-hour strikes were held from 06:00 on 16 and 23 December, followed by a 48-hour strike from 06:00 on 19 January 2017.
 Further industrial action was suspended by the RMT following the January strike as a result of an improvement in ongoing negotiations between the RMT, GWR and Servest UK.
 The dispute was formally resolved in July 2017, as RMT members voted in favour of accepting a new pay deal.

-IET issues
+IET faults

 A bogie.
-The white casting at the top is attached to the body and has the triangular yaw damper bracket on the left and the lifting pad is at the top of the square fixture to the right.
+The white casting at the top is attached to the body.
+The triangular yaw damper bracket is on the left and the lifting pad is at the top of the square fixture to the right.